spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

 Provider images are Kairos-based container images for a supported OS and Kubernetes distribution combination.
 FIPS-complaint provider images are built on top of the base OS image you have built previously.

 17. Open the **k8s_versions.json** file in the CanvOS directory.
-Remove the kubernetes versions that you don't need from the JSON object corresponding to your Kubernetes distribution.
+Remove the Kubernetes versions that you don't need from the JSON object corresponding to your Kubernetes distribution.

     If you are using a tag that is earlier than v4.4.12, the **k8s_versions.json** file does not exist in those tags.